htdebeer/pandocomatic/index.md

 :   Only convert files that have been modified since the last time
     pandocomatic has been run.
-Or, more precisely, only those source files that have been updated at later time than the corresponding destination files will be converted, copied, or linked.
+Or, more precisely, only those source files that have been updated at a later time than the corresponding destination files will be converted, copied, or linked.
 Default is `false`.

 `-q, --quiet`

-:   By default pandocomatic is quite verbose when you convert a
+:   By default pandocomatic is verbose when you convert a directory.
+It
-    directory.
-It tells you about the number of commands to execute.
+    tells you about the number of commands to execute.
 When executing these commands, pandocomatic tells you what it is doing, and how many commands still have to be executed.
 Finally, when pandocomatic is finished, it tells you how long it took to perform the conversion.

     If you do not like this verbose behavior, use the `--quiet` or `-q` argument to run pandocomatic quietly.
 Default is `false`.